synthline/alarmuino_tempsor/README.md

 &nbsp;

 ### Note: The schematics are slighly different than the picture, but the pin allocations are the same.
-Changes were made to facilitate readibility.
+The changes were made to facilitate readibility :).